yugen-21/Out-pass-system/README.md

 6) Expired: When the out-pass is out of use, that is current date is greater than or equal to return date mentioned by user, it is "Expired".

 View History:
-Of which if the status of the out-pass is one of the last three, it appears under "View History" section.
+Of which if the status of the out-pass is one of the last three, it appears under "View History" section/ "ViewHistory" route.

 ![image](https://github.com/yugen-21/Out-pass-system-student-dashboard/assets/98334746/896e8567-da99-47e1-9ccb-8582207ff901)

 Warden details:

-The details of the warden of that particular hostel number of the student is displayed under "Warden details".
+The details of the warden of that particular hostel number of the student is displayed under "Warden details"/WardenDetails" route.

 ![image](https://github.com/yugen-21/Out-pass-system-student-dashboard/assets/98334746/3abece7f-a3b2-4d8f-b8ea-fa0fe946cf37)

-Help:
+Help: ("/Help" route)
 The help section displays instructions for the user.

 ![image](https://github.com/yugen-21/Out-pass-system-student-dashboard/assets/98334746/a863071c-20af-434c-ab8f-3eda2060e972)